dustinwicker/dustinwicker.github.io/_posts/2020-08-07-baseball-sixty-game-analysis.md

 ## Questions for Consideration/Analysis Expansion in the Future
 * Pull all teams season ending records and statistics (correlations between 60 game playoff teams and their final result and 60 game standings and playoff teams - their correlations) .54
+Season ending standings for playoff teams - could look more in-depth at correlations